markhgn/markhgn.github.io/_posts/2013-04-27-amex-open-forum.md

 ### <a href="http://neilperkin.typepad.com/only_dead_fish/2012/12/digital-content-trends-2013.html" rel="nofollow">Digital Content Trends 2013</a>

 This quote is from a presentation about 'trends' in digital content.
-It was from a talk to the [Content Marketing Association](http://www.donotlink.com/www.the-cma.com/) and is an example of the kind of assertion I see in many presentations of this type related to ‘brands as publishers’.
+It was from a talk to the <a href="http://www.donotlink.com/www.the-cma.com/" rel="nofollow">Content Marketing Association</a> and is an example of the kind of assertion I see in many presentations of this type related to ‘brands as publishers’.

 The inference of the above is that AmEx is running a successful content destination: 1 million members!
 150,000 unique visitors!

 Click.
 On to the next slide.
 But wait.
 Is this true?
 Is the presenter simply confirming a bias they already hold and members of the CMA are likely to have?

-Let us visit AmEx’s [OpenForum](http://www.openforum.com/).
+Let us visit AmEx’s <a href="http://www.openforum.com/" rel="nofollow">OpenForum</a>.

 > "OPEN forum is an online community for business owners, connecting them with insights, advice, and tools to help them manage and grow their companies."